kajalprakashpatil09/SeleniumProject/README.md

 # SeleniumPractice
-This project contains basic codes I did while learning Selenium Webdriver
+This repository contains automation scripts to perform web application testing using Selenium WebDriver.